 6 features that set monday.com apart

 monday.com is a popular Trello alternative because of its wide breadth of features, customizations, and ability to keep complex projects simple.
-Here are six benefits that project managers revere.
+Here are six features that win monday.com praise.

 1. Completely customizable